-5.10.2.2 USBMSCHFatFs\config Structure
+5.13.2.2 USBMSCHFatFs config Structure

-The <board>.c file also declare the USBMSCHFatFs config structure.
+The <board>.c file also declare the USBMSCHFatFs_config structure.
 This structure must be provided to the USBMSCHFatFs driver.
-It must be initialized before the USBMSCHFatFs init() function is called and cannot be changed afterwards.
+It must be initialized before the USBMSCHFatFs_init() function is called and cannot be changed afterwards.

-For details about the individual fields of this structure, see the Doxygen help by opening <tirtos install>\docs\doxygen\html\index.html.
-(The CDOC help available from within CCS provides information about configuring the driver, but no information about the APIs.)
+For details about the individual fields of this structure, see the Doxygen help by opening <tirtos_install>\docs\doxygen\html\index.html.
+(The CDOC help provides information about configuring the driver, but no information about the APIs.)